State Summary

 2020 cycle

 The legislature passed congressional plans (HB 1982 and SB 743) on Oct.
 7, 2021.
-The Governor declined to sign the bills, allowing the bills to become law on Oct.
+The governor declined to sign the bills, allowing the bills to become law on Oct.
 13, 2021, without his signature.

 2010 cycle

-The legislature passed a congressional plan (HB 1836) signed by the Governor on Apr.
-13. 2011.
+The legislature passed a congressional plan (HB 1836) on Apr.
+13, 2011, signed by the governor the next day.

 Arkansas’ commission approved state legislative plans on July 29, 2011.